 - 1. Every employee and his/her contribution to the institution. - 2.
 Each person served or seeking service. - 3.
 Personal and professional honesty and integrity. - 4.
 The trust and confidence placed in us by our constituencies. - 5.
-A caring learning environment that promotes access, scholarship, innovation, and the success of all students. - A climate that reflects a deep appreciation and acceptance of diversity. - 7.
-Accountability on all levels that is reflected in wise stewardship of public resources. - Collaborative and cooperative partnerships that improve the quality of life for those served. - Innovation and the ability to meet the changing needs of our constituencies.
+A caring learning environment that promotes access, scholarship, innovation, and the success of all students. - 6.
+A climate that reflects a deep appreciation and acceptance of diversity. - 7.
+Accountability on all levels that is reflected in wise stewardship of public resources. - 8.
+Collaborative and cooperative partnerships that improve the quality of life for those served. - 9.
+Innovation and the ability to meet the changing needs of our constituencies. - 10.
+The history of SAU Tech and its contributions.